MuhdAzeem/JobTechProject/README.md

 5. The site is mobile reponsive.

 **Usage:**

-Download the file.
-Then, folder contain two file which is index.html and main.css.
+1. Download the file.
+2. Then, folder contain many files.
+Just choose index.html.
-Right Click at index.html and choose open with "Google Chrome" or any browser you have installed in your machine.
+3. Right Click at index.html and choose open with "Google Chrome" or any browser you have installed in your machine.

 ---
 **Reference:**